harshgadodia/harshgadodia/audra22/14-saltveit.md

 ---

+Puzzle 14

-The number of mutual friends between Ieva and I.
+The number of mutual friends between Ieva and I on Facebook.